count/hackathons/AirBnb/Storytelling/README.md

 **The effects of AirBnB on London**

 # The Challenge 👨‍💻:
-Today we'll be exploring ...
+Today we'll be exploring Airbnb data as well as some other contextual data about London neighbourhoods.
+What's the most surprising thing you can find out about the impact of Airbnb in London?

 # The Purpose:
 Increase your confidence understanding and analysing data.
 We will work together to build up data stories and uncover new insights about today's topic.

-**Join the Conversation** Use our Slack channel to share any interesting findings or communicate within your team.
+**Join the Conversation** Use our #Airbnb Slack channel to share any interesting findings or communicate within your team.
 [Invite Link](https://join.slack.com/t/opendatahackathons/shared_invite/enQtNTk4NDM0NjMyNjI3LTUwN2UwNTFjYTQ1ZDc5N2RiNDdkYWVhMzljNzJjOGEzY2ZmMzk2NDRjODYwNDE5YWZmNTdiMzdlZWUyM2YyZTI)

 # The Agenda 👩‍🏫: